nav272/cloud-diaries/_posts/2022-02-05-two-pointers.md

 ---
 layout: post
-title: "Squares of a sorted array"
+title: "Squares of a sorted array version 2"
 ---

 # Squares of a sorted array